WARNING: Untagged spoilers ahead. Read at your own risk.

 - I don't want Thomas to be disadvantaged in a world where you can die for not following the rules made in the name of a lie.

 - 0% Approval Rating: No-one likes him.
-Even Remus, a fellow Dark Side, calls him a "snake".note
+Even Remus, a fellow Dark Side, calls him a "snake".note As of "Putting Others First," Thomas and Patton have tentatively extended him some trust, but it remains to be seen how it will work out.

 - Amoral Attorney: He takes on the role in "Selfishness v.
 Selflessness", putting Thomas on trial for the opportunity to grill him properly (and mess with the other Sides).
 Thomas brings up how the whole thing is clearly a Kangaroo Court, starting with the fact that the sole juror (Virgil) openly loathes the prosecution (Deceit), which should make the trial null and void.
 Deceit responds that since the judge (Roman) is biased in his favor, the various conflicts of interest even everything out and make it fair.